bEEkEEper254/Dsc_phase2_group6_project/README.md

 6. Dennis Muuo

 ## Project Overview
 The company has decided to launch a new movie studio but currently lacks experience in the film industry.
 As data analysts, our task is to explore the film industry landscape and identify the characteristics of top-performing films at the box office.
-By analyzing these trends, we aim to provide the studio with actionable insights to guide their film production strategy.
+By analyzing these trends, we aim to provide the studio with actionable insights to guide their film production strategy.Attached is the link to the project members and their roles:https://www.notion.so/Members-12eee938b1628093a8f4e9b71735da9a?pvs=4

 ## Business Understanding
 To help the studio make informed decisions, we will address the following key business questions: